ingraso/WatchList-TDT4140/README.md

 # 31

 ## Motivation
-WatchList AS is a platform to review movies and series.
+WatchList AS is a platform where users can review movies and series.
 The application was developed in cooperation with a product owner, in the TDT4140 course at NTNU during the spring semester in 2020.

 ## Technology
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is written in React frontend and JavaScript backend.